Many people suffer from lower back pain when bending forward without knowing why.

 - Place your arms under your head

-- Now lift up both your hands and your upper body
+- Now lift both your hands and your upper body

 - Keep your feet on the ground

-- Do it 3 times and twice a day
+- Do it three times and twice a day

-You can see how to perform the exercise on the picture below:
+You can see how to perform the exercise in the picture.

 Try to come up as high as you can.
-At first it will be difficult to come up but when you keep doing it you will notice that it becomes easier every time.
+At first, it will be challenging to come up, but when you keep doing it, you will notice that it becomes more comfortable every time.
 You can increase the number of repetitions to get even stronger.

 So keep doing your best to perform the exercises described above to solve your back pain, even after many years.

-If you have any question left feel free to send me an e-mail.
+If you have any questions left, feel free to send me an e-mail.